-“A backpacker in a 4 star hotel”, that would be an alternative title for this article.
+:”A backpacker in a 4 star hotel”, that would be an alternative title for this article.
 My way of traveling usually doesn’t include any kind of luxury, since I am always on a (low) budget.
-That doesn’t mean I don’t appreciate luxury; on the contrary, I probably even appreciate it even more.
-Through the good people of Destsetters I was able to visit Hotel Minho, a Scandinavian-style hotel in the very north of Portugal.
+That doesn’t mean I don’t appreciate a bit of luxury.
+On the contrary, I probably even appreciate it even more than people that are used to it.
+Through the lovely staff of “travel by interest” website Destsetters I was able to visit Hotel Minho, a Scandinavian-style hotel in the very north of Portugal.
 The Alto Minho area where this hotel is located is known for their top-class gastronomy and their ‘Vino Verde’ wines such as Alvarinho and Loureiro.
 I won’t pretend that I know much about wines, but the ones I was able to try were quite spectacular.

 My first impression of Hotel Minho